Venafi/vcert/README.md

     1. CA Template that Trust Protection Platform will use to enroll certificate requests submitted by VCert
     2. Subject DN values for Organizational Unit (OU), Organization (O), City (L), State (ST) and Country (C)
     3. Management Type not locked or locked to 'Enrollment'
-    4. Certificate Signing Request (CSR) Generation not locked or locked to 'Service Generated CSR'
+    4. Certificate Signing Request (CSR) Generation unlocked or not locked to 'Service Generated CSR'
     5. Generate Key/CSR on Application not locked or locked to 'No'
     6. (Recommended) Disable Automatic Renewal set to 'Yes'
     7. (Recommended) Key Bit Strength set to 2048 or higher